 - Black Friday – appliances, electronics, gifts, toys, clothing…. everything!

-Another month for you to stalk up on that terrible candy.
+Another month for you to stock up on that terrible candy!

 Of course, with November comes the biggest sales day of the year, Black Friday.